 Thus the key was widely used for radio communications from the aircraft to their base and it is almost certain that this form of key was used to send the messages back from raids such as the famous "Dambusters" raid over Nazi Germany.

 These keys were also used by Air / Sea rescue launches where the turbulence from the seas as well as the wet environment meant that a robust and protected Morse key was required.

 Although the Bathtub key is certainly an interesting key with very many associations, it is rarely used by Morse enthusiasts these days.

 The key has a very heavy and rather unfriendly feel to it, making operating using the key rather difficult and tiring over long periods of time.

-The RAF Bathtub Morse key is a particularly interesting form of key which was widely used in the 1930s, and 1940s.
+The RAF Bathtub Morse key is a particularly interesting form of key which was widely used for military radio communications from aircraft in the 1930s, and 1940s.
 Although it is not the nicest key to use, it certainly served its purpose and was widely used by British and Canadian forces.

 Radio history timeline History of the radio Ham radio history Coherer Crystal radio Magnetic detector Spark transmitter Morse telegraph Valve / tube history PN junction diode invention Transistor Integrated circuit Quartz crystals Classic radios